RedisAI/RedisAI/docs/intro.md

       * [Modules published at redis.io](https://redis.io/modules)

 ### Why RedisAI?
 RedisAI bundles together best-of-breed technologies for delivering stable and performant graph serving.
-Every DL/ML framework offers its own backend for executing the graphs developed by it, and the common practice for serving these is building a simple server.
+Every DL/ML framework ships with a backend for executing the graphs developed by it, and the common practice for serving these is building a simple server.

 RedisAI aims to be that server, saving you from the need of installing the backend you're using and developing a server for it.
 By itself that does not justify RedisAI's existence so there's more to it.
-Because RedisAI is implemented as a Redis module it automatically benefits from the server's capabilities: be it Redis' native data types, its robust eco-system of clients, high-availability, persistence, clustering and Enterprise support.
+Because RedisAI is implemented as a Redis module it automatically benefits from the server's capabilities: be it Redis' native data types, its robust eco-system of clients, high-availability, persistence, clustering, and Enterprise support.

 Because Redis is an in-memory data structure server RedisAI uses it for storing all of its data.
 The main data type supported by RedisAI is the Tensor that is the standard representation of data in the DL/ML domain.
 Because tensors are stored memory space of the Redis server they are readily accessible to any of RedisAI's backend libraries at minimal latency.

-The locality of data, that is tensor data in adjacency to DL/ML models backends, allows RedisAI to provide optimal performance when serving models.
+The locality of data, which is tensor data in adjacency to DL/ML models backends, allows RedisAI to provide optimal performance when serving models.
 It also makes it a perfect choice for deploying DL/ML models in production and allowing them to be used by any application.

 Furthermore, RedisAI is also an optimal testbed for models as it allows the parallel execution of multiple graphs and, in future versions, assessing their respective performance in real-time.